gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/finance/sponsorship.md

 If you want to help the development efforts of this project, please use the **PayPal Donate** button available in the bottom of the page.

-From the legal point of view, the donation goes to a small company called _Aviation Instruments Intl SRL_, which is the legal entity used to handle, among other things, the **GNU ARM Eclipse** project.
+From the legal point of view, the donation goes to a small company called _Aviation Instruments Intl SRL_, which is the legal entity used to handle, among other things, the **GNU MCU Eclipse** project.

 Many thanks to the following donors (in chronological order):